 - 1309.A.
 Purpose; definition. - 1.
 It is the purpose of this ordinance to regulate through zoning adult businesses in order to promote the health, safety, and general welfare of the citizens of the City, and to establish reasonable and uniform regulations to prevent the deleterious secondary effects of adult businesses within the City.
-The provisions of this ordinance have neither the purpose not the effect of imposing a limitation or restriction on the content or reasonable access to any communicative materials, including sexually oriented materials.
+The provisions of this ordinance have neither the purpose nor the effect of imposing a limitation or restriction on the content or reasonable access to any communicative materials, including sexually oriented materials.
 Similarly, it is neither the intent nor effect of this ordinance to restrict or deny access by adults to sexually oriented materials protected by the First Amendment, or to deny access to the distributors and exhibitors of sexually oriented entertainment to their intended market.
-Neither is it the intent nor effect of this ordinance to rot of obscene material. - 2.
-A regulated adult business shall be defined as any business activity, club or other establishment which permits its employees, members, patrons or guests on its premises to exhibit any specified anatomical areas before any other person or persons. - 1309.B.
+Neither is it the intent nor effect of this ordinance to restrict or deny access to condone or legitimize the distribution of obscene material. - 2.
+A regulated adult business shall be defined as any business activity, club or other establishment which permits its employees, members, patrons or guests on its premises to exhibit any specified anatomical areas before any other person or persons.

+1309.B.
 Location Provisions.